 MISS HANNAH: Goodbye, and thank you again.

-(ANDY and SLIM mount their horses and leave.
+(ANDY SHERMAN and SLIM SHERMAN mount their horses and leave.
 MISS HANNAH waves goodbye.)

 SLIM: (Patting his horses’s neck) That’s a bet you’re gonna lose, mister.
 Come on, boy.

 Sources: Laramie episodes (written, spoken and credits), Internet Movie Database (IMDb) and individual observation